khushi1215/Share-Market-Investment-Prediction/README.md

 ## Disclaimer

 This tool is for educational purposes only and does not constitute financial advice.
 Investment scores are based on a simplified heuristic and should not be the sole basis for any investment decision.

+## License

+MIT — free to use, modify, and learn from.